Lapin0t/phd-manuscript/main/04_ogs.typ

 plus éclairant de juste fournir les équations explicites ?
 Tu pourrais aussi faire un renvoi à la section sur Iteration Operators ici.]
 #remark[
-  Note the different treatement of iteration in the #itree.tauF case and in the
+  Note the different treatment of iteration in the #itree.tauF case and in the
   #itree.visF case.
 In the #itree.tauF case, we
   emit a #itree.tauF move, guarding a _coinductive_ self-call, while in the
   #itree.visF case, we instead return into the left component of the equation,